Lupa MasaJungle Camp

 Lupa Masa Accommodation

 Built entirely from local bamboo and reclaimed wood, accommodation at Lupa Masa jungle camp is rustic but comfortable.
 Sleeping open-air with mosquito nets, guests have the chance to immerse themselves in the surrounding sights and sounds of the rainforest.
 There is also the option to sleep within tents on the open-air bamboo structures for those wanting more privacy.
+It is recommended to pack light for your stay at Lupa Masa.

 Activities at Lupa Masa